 The optional second-row bucket seats slide forward and back quite a distance.
 Even though the seats themselves are comfortable, they're close to the floor, resulting in a less-than-ideal seating position.

-Other standard active safety features include lane departure warning, lane keep assist, adaptive cruise control and automatic high-beam headlights.
+Other standard active safety features include lane departure warning, lane keeping assist, adaptive cruise control and automatic high-beam headlights.

 Value in Its Class